nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 # console::respawn:/sbin/getty -L  console 0 vt100 # GENERIC_SERIAL
 console::respawn:-/bin/sh
 ```
 After that, we need to set up debugging using GDB.
-Since I'm on an x86 machine and the kernel image is on ARM, I needed to install `gdb-multiarch`.
+Since I'm on an x64 machine and the kernel image is on ARM64, I needed to install `gdb-multiarch`.
 You can install that using apt.
 ```bash
 sudo apt install gdb-multiarch
 ```